★★★★★

 Raspberry Crumb Bars topped with powdered sugar cut into squares on a wooden cutting board.

-In a large mixing bowl, combine softened butter with vanilla extract and granulated sugar.
-Beat until creamy and combined.
-Add in flour and mix until the flour has incorporated into the butter mixture.
-It will resemble CRUMBS at this point.
+STEP 1.
+Make the shortbread cookie crust and crumble.
+Combine the softened butter with vanilla extract and granulated sugar.
+Beat until creamy.
+Add in the flour and mix until it’s incorporated.
+The mixture will resemble CRUMBS at this point.

 To check if you’ve mixed it enough, grab a pinchful of the dough and press it in your fingers.
 If it stick together, you’re good.
 If it’s still flour-y and crumbly, keep mixing.

-Bake in a preheated oven for 31-33 minutes, until lightly browned.
+STEP 3.
+Bake, cool and serve.
+Bake the shortbread bars in a 350 degrees F oven for 31-33 minutes, until lightly browned.
 Remove and cool completely.
-Top generously with powdered sugar when cool.
-Cut and enjoy!
+Top generously with powdered sugar then cut and enjoy!

 Shortbread cookie bars with a raspberry filling and powdered sugar on top, cut into squares on a wooden cutting board.